Restless Multi-Armed Bandits under Exogenous Global Markov Process: Simulation Results

-We next analyze the regret numerically.
-In Fig.~\ref{fig:sim1} we simulated LEMP for $|\mathcal{S}|=2$,$N=3$.
-The global state models the presence of the primary user that uses the entire bandwidth by a Gilbert-Eliot model \cite{liu2008link} that comprises a Markov chain with two binary states, where global state $s = 1$ denotes a transmitting primary user and $s = 0$ denotes a vacant channel, i.e., inactive primary user.
-To limit the interference to the primary user, a secondary user may choose to transmit over one of three possible channels (i.e., $N=3$), where the channels are modeled by a Finite-State Markovian Channel (FSMC) \cite{wang1995finite}.
-We compared the LEMP algorithm to an extended version of the DSEE algorithm \cite{liu2013learning}, and to an algorithm that chooses in the exploitation epochs the best arm on average.
-The DSEE algorithm uses deterministic sequencing of exploration and exploitation epochs, however, it does not estimate the hardness parameter, and explores each arm $\Delta \cdot \log(t)$ times, which results in oversampling bad arms, to achieve the desired logarithmic regret.
+In Fig.~\ref{fig:sim1} we simulated S1 scenario.
+Here, the global state models the presence of the primary user that uses the entire bandwidth by a Gilbert-Eliot model \cite{liu2008link} that comprises a Markov chain with two binary states, where global state $s = 1$ denotes a transmitting primary user and $s = 0$ denotes a vacant channel, i.e., inactive primary user.
+To limit the interference to the primary user, a secondary user may choose to transmit over one of three possible channels (i.e., $N=3$), where the channels are modeled by a Finite-State Markovian Channel (FSMC), which is a tractable model widely used to capture the time-varying behavior of a radio communication channel (e.g., a Rayleigh fading channels \cite{wang1995finite}).
+The transition probabilities of the global chain are $p_{00}=0.4$, $p_{10}=0.75$.
+In global state $1$, the local transition probabilities for all arms to transition from $1$ to $1$ and from $2$ to $1$, respectively, are: $p_{11} = [0.5,0.6,0.7]$, $p_{21} = [0.5,0.4,0.3]$, and the rewards for all arms at states $1,2$, respectively, are $r_1 = [4, 5.8, 1]$, $r_2 = [6, 8.2, 2]$.
+In global state $2$, the local transition probabilities for all arms to transition from $1$ to $1$ and from $2$ to $1$, respectively, are: $p_{11} = [0.55,0.65,0.75]$, $p_{21} = [0.45,0.35,0.25]$, and the rewards for all arms at states $1,2$, respectively, are $r_1 = [10, 9, 2.5]$, $r_2 = [14,11,3]$.
 It can be seen that LEMP significantly outperforms the extended DSEE algorithm.
 Fig.~\ref{fig:sim1} also shows the superior of LEMP against a strategy that chooses the best arm on average, demonstrating the gain in tracking the best arm at each step according to the global process evolution.
-The full parameter setting and more extensive simulation results can be found in the extended version of this paper \cite{gafni2021learning}.